-People new into the PC hardware can get confused between the different storage options you have available.
+People new to PC hardware can get confused between the different storage options available.
 This is particularly true with SSDs.

-While we are almost all familiar with the Hard Disk Drives (HDDs) with the good old spinning disks inside, Solid State Drives (SSDs) are still a novelty for many.
-Those who are uninitiated may thus ask, “do you need an HDD and SSD both at the same time?”.
+While we are almost all familiar with Hard Disk Drives (HDDs) with the good old spinning disks inside, Solid State Drives (SSDs) are still a novelty for many.
+Those who are uninitiated may thus ask, “do you need an HDD and SSD simultaneously?”.

-While there is nothing wrong in having both, if you either have an HDD or an SSD, your PC will run just fine.
+While there is nothing wrong with having both, your PC will run fine if you have an HDD or an SSD.

-In the following text, I will explain in detail whether you need both an HDD and an SSD on your PC.
+In the following text, I will explain whether you need an HDD and an SSD on your PC.

 Both SSD and HDD are Storage Devices